 Sasol leads South African stocks to 4-year low as oil crash hits global markets

 The decline in the Johannesburg All-Share index and Top-40 index was compounded by fears the impact from the fast-spreading coronavirus will intensify.
-South Africa confirmed its first case of the virus on Thursday, and by the weekend officials had confirmed another two cases.
+South Africa has seven confirmed cases of the virus.

-At 0904 GMT, the All-Share index weakened 5.84% to 49,025 points, a level last seen in February 2016, while the Top-40 index tumbled 6.02% to 43,947, its weakest level since January 2017.
+The All-Share index weakened 6.23% to 48,820 points, a level last seen in February 2016, while the Top-40 index fell 6.57% to 43,687, its weakest level since January 2017.
 "The collapse in oil is being felt across all asset classes today," said FXTM Chief Market strategist Hussein Sayed in a note.

 "Over the past three weeks, investors have been revisiting their portfolio's asset allocation to adjust for the coronavirus impact.
-Now, they also need to take into consideration the free-fall in oil prices which could accelerate recession risks."
-Chemical and energy firm Sasol was the biggest decliner, sitting at the bottom of both indexes and on track for its biggest-ever one-day fall.
-Shares plunged 44.46%, to a 6-1/2-year low.
+Now, they also need to take into consideration the free fall in oil prices which could accelerate recession risks."
+Chemical and energy firm Sasol was the biggest decliner, sitting at the bottom of both indexes and on track for its biggest ever one-day fall.
+Shares plunged 46.56% to a 6-1/2-year low.

 Mining stocks also took a hit as silver, palladium, platinum and gold prices fell.
-The mining index slumped 7.14%.
-In the currency market, the rand was 1.66% weaker at 15.9300 per dollar at 0925 GMT, having plunged to 16.9850, its lowest since February 2016, earlier in the session.
+The mining index slumped more than 10%.
+In the currency market, the rand was 1.41% weaker at 15.9120 per dollar at 1520 GMT, having moved to 16.9850, its lowest since February 2016, earlier in the session.

 "While this should theoretically play into the hands of the rand as the interest rate differential grows, only time will tell whether this is sufficient to prevent a full-blown rotation out of EM assets," ETM Analytics economists said in a note.
 "We've been warning for some time that the imprudent fiscal environment and fundamental pressures that exist in South Africa suggest the rand will be amongst the most susceptible to an external shock, and this is exactly what appears to be materializing at the moment."